nrgurt/Medlas_AI/README.md

+**Note: This is the final uploaded version, cloned from a different private repository.**

 # Medlas AI

 A professional medication management system for senior care facilities, built with React Native and Expo.
 Streamline medication schedules, track adherence, and ensure safety with AI-powered insights.